altanner/graphical-data-apps/site-build/content/posts/03layout.md

 - [interactive tables](https://docs.streamlit.io/library/api-reference/data)

 {{< admonition type="tip" title="Customisations." open=false >}}
 By default, Streamlit provides either a dark or light themed interface (user-system dependent), with their peach-red brand colour for highlighting, buttons, outlines etc. These can all be customised, through building your own theme, or using extra scripts to make specific changes.
-We don't teach these in this course, but if you would like to learn more, search the documentation or for tutorials.
+If you would like to learn more, search the documentation or for tutorials.
 {{< /admonition >}}

-## Building a World Demographics Data Visualisation
+## Creating a meaningful layout
 {{< admonition type="question" title="Exercise: build your app's layout." open=true >}}
-Through the rest of this course we will be building a visualiser for World Demographics data app.
-Our first exercise is to prepare our data app for this!
+Through the rest of this course we will be building a **visualiser for World Demographics Data**.
+Our first exercise is to prepare our layout for this.
 We will edit some of the things we have already made, and create some new items as well.
+Each time you save the file, Streamlit will automatically update XXXXXXXX
+1. Remove the `st.write()` line that we added earlier.
-1. Change the **title** in the page to "World Demographics".
+2. Change the **title** in the page to "World Demographics".
 Put it in the sidebar.
-2. Change the **tab title of the page** to "Demo App" (modify the contents of `st.set_page_config()`).
+3. Change the **tab title of the page** to "Demo App" (modify the contents of `st.set_page_config()`).
-3. Create **two** columns in the main app space, with the left column being five times wider than the right one.
+4. Create **two** columns in the main app space, with the left column being five times wider than the right one.
-4. Add an information box to the **left hand column**, saying "Welcome to the global demographic data explorer app!"
+5. Add an information box to the **left hand column**, saying "Welcome to the global demographic data explorer app!"
-5. Add an image to the **right hand column**, using `st.image()`.
+6. Add an image to the **right hand column**, using `st.image()`.
 We will use the image `globe.png`, included with the [course resources download](XXXX) we got earlier
 {{< /admonition >}}

 {{< admonition type="warning" title="Solution: layout exercise" open=false >}}